mirayaabrodi/wasabi/README.md

 ## The Background Behind This Project :open_book:

 This was my very first project and I wanted to be creative in it.
-So the idea popped right into my head: An online educational website where you can learn fluent Japanese :crossed_flags: I wanted the website to look very animated. :paintbrush:
+So the idea popped right into my head: An online educational website where you can learn fluent Japanese.
+I wanted the website to look very animated. :paintbrush: :blush:

 ## What I learned :brain: